elastic/elasticsearch-rails/opensearch-model/README.md

 See the `OpenSearch::Model` module documentation for technical information.

-### The Elasticsearch client
+### The OpenSearch client

-The module will set up a [client](https://github.com/elastic/elasticsearch-ruby/tree/main/elasticsearch), connected to `localhost:9200`, by default.
+The module will set up a [client](https://github.com/opensearch-project/opensearch-ruby/tree/main/opensearch), connected to `localhost:9200`, by default.
 You can access and use it as any other `OpenSearch::Client`:

 ```ruby